forgi86/sysid-transfer-functions-pytorch/README.md

 Two [examples](examples) discussed in the paper are:

-* [Parallel Wiener-Hammerstein](examples/ParWH): A circuit with Wiener-Hammerstein behavior.
+* [Parallel Wiener-Hammerstein](examples/ParWH): A circuit with a two-branch parallel Wiener-Hammerstein structure.
 Experimental dataset from http://www.nonlinearbenchmark.org
-* [BW](examples/BW): Bouc-Wen.
-A nonlinear dynamical system describing hysteretic effects in mechanical engineering.
+* [WH](examples/WH): A circuit with Wiener-Hammerstein structure.
 Experimental dataset from http://www.nonlinearbenchmark.org

 For the [WH2009](examples/WH2009) example, the main scripts are: